Economic Recovery

 Economic recovery

-The NSW Reconstruction Authority (RA) is working with councils and the private sector to deliver supporting infrastructure for the Northern Rivers region to encourage and increase economic investment into the future.
+The NSW Reconstruction Authority (RA) is working with councils and the private sector to deliver economic recovery and reconstruction initiatives that encourage investment and contribute to long term regional employment, economic outcomes and economic adaptation for the Northern Rivers.

 The economic recovery programs will ensure reconstruction takes place hand in hand with local business development and provides employment and training opportunities for the Northern Rivers community.